-Three people arrested in homicide of Zachary High student
+Three people arrested in killing of Zachary High student

 Latest Weather Blog

-Three people arrested in homicide of Zachary High student
+Three people arrested in killing of Zachary High student

 NEW ROADS - Three people were arrested in the murder of a Zachary High student that happened in May.